Darren Hanlon: Career

 In 2015 Hanlon released his fifth solo album, Where Did You Come From?
 Songs were recorded in New Orleans, Memphis, Muscle Shoals, Nashville and Clarksdale, with an array of musicians he met along the way, from instrumentalists of popular music Spooner Oldham, David Hood, Howard Grimes, to unknown buskers and street musicians.

 Hanlon performs Christmas concerts in December of each year, and has done since 2005.
 The shows, mostly held in churches and halls, routinely sell out each year.

+Hanlon has a son with his partner US folk singer Shelley Short.